 - On Virtually Famous, primarily about modern internet use, Chris and Seann would mock Kevin McHale for being on Glee, so the next season of the show had the first episode ditch the computing extracurricular in favor of glee club.

 - With Channing Tatum's fictional appearances: in season 2, Mike (whose actor plays perpetually-sidelined Cable in the Step Up films) asked Santa for "Channing Tatum to stop being in stuff".
 In 21 Jump Street, Tatum's character curses Glee for allowing the weird kids to be cool.

 - The first episode of the final season reveals that Rachel's TV show was a flop, and that it was called...
 That's So Rachel.
-The show it was named for, never actually a failure, then was granted a remake shortly after Glee ended.
+The show it was named for, never actually a failure, then was granted a sequel series shortly after Glee ended.

 - The long-lasting, good-spirited, feud between Morecambe and Wise and Des O'Connor, the first joke and following jibes (some featuring O'Connor) appeared on The Morecambe & Wise Show.

 - UnREAL features a show that is an expy of The Bachelor — the host of The Bachelor said that one difference between the shows is that people watched his.
 UnREAL responded by featuring an African-American bachelor, something that the other show has never done.

 - Among Russian rock music fans, the rivalry between Yuri Shevchuk (from band DDT) and Konstantin Kinchev (of Alisa fame) is the most memorable example of this.

 - Taylor Swift's "Bad Blood" was a dig towards her former friend Katy Perry, who she accused of taking her dancers away from her.
 Perry would hit back at Swift with that "Regina George" tweet and "Swish Swish".
 Swift hit back at her with "Look What You Made Me Do".